Maaz-Imam/EduAI-Vision/README.md

 # EduAI-Vision
 An AI powered voice-interactive course recommender.
-Powered by chatgpt 3 .
-5
+Powered by GPT 3.5 and ElevenLabs Voice Technology

 ## to run
-`python app.py`
+`python main.py`

 ## webpages
 `http://localhost:5000` is where you can enter the keywords describing the skills you want to learn, and the server will return